 In serving the people of Texas, the Railroad Commission of Texas remains committed to providing quality customer service.
-The results of the 2016 Customer Service Survey indicate that the employees of the Railroad Commission are succeeding in that effort.
-However, it also provides insight into the areas where improvements can be made, and the Commission will continue to improve and strive for excellence in service delivery.
+The results of the 2018 Customer Service Survey indicate that the employees of the Railroad Commission are succeeding in that effort.
+It also provides useful insight into the areas where improvements can be made, and the Commission will continue to improve and strive for excellence in service delivery.